-Melody Ellis is a writer and early career researcher.
+Melody Ellis is a writer and early-career academic.
 She completed her undergraduate studies in fine art at Sydney College of the Arts and a doctorate in creative writing at RMIT University.

 Melody comes from a background in arts management and has worked for: The Biennale of Sydney, the Athens Biennale, West Space, and un Magazine.
 She has over a decade experience in project management and grant development, and has particular expertise in working with ARC funding applications, where she works one-on-one with applicants from the early stages of their proposal.